surajkaruvel/custom-app-oauth-databricks/custom-app-obo-entra/ARCHITECTURE.md

 The OBO flow maintains the user's identity through the token chain:
 - Original token contains user's `sub` (subject) claim
-- OBO token inherits the `sub` claim
+- OBO tokens inherit the `sub` claim
-- Databricks sees the original user, not the middle-tier service
+- Services (Databricks, Snowflake) see the original user, not the middle-tier service
 - User's permissions apply to all operations
+- Each service token is scoped only to that service

 ### Consent and Permissions

-1. **User Consent**: User must consent to allow middle-tier to access Databricks
+1. **User Consent**: User must consent to allow middle-tier to access services
-2. **Delegated Permission**: Middle-tier must have delegated permission to Databricks app
+2. **Delegated Permissions**: Middle-tier must have delegated permission to each service app
 3. **Admin Consent**: Typically required for delegated permissions
-4. **Scope Limitation**: OBO token is scoped only to Databricks access
+4. **Scope Limitation**: Each OBO token is scoped only to its target service
+5. **Service Isolation**: Databricks token cannot access Snowflake and vice versa

 ### Token Lifecycle